 But Now

-The words “but now” are found in many places in the Bible, but most often in the Epistles of Paul.
+The words but now are found in many places in the Bible, but most often in the Epistles of Paul.
 These two words are deeply significant, for they indicate a change in program.
 Paul used the words “but now” to note the contrast of men living under the demands of the Law versus living by faith in Christ alone.
 If my secretary is transcribing some dictation and I say: “But now I would like you to take a letter,” this indicates a change in program.

 So we find “but now” here in Rom.
 3:21: